mayomacam/Photo-viewer/README.md

 # Note to self...
 - [ ] add zoom in and out
 - [ ] add crop and other things

+(Well during development i didn't check pyqt latest version of pyqt6 so i will update everything when i am gonna add note to self items.)